Vladeexx/novabank/demo/README.md

 - Access to observability resources is currently controlled via **Azure RBAC**
 - Permissions will be **tightened further** as the platform matures

+## What is deployed so far

+- Log Analytics workspace (dev & prod)
+- Application Insights (workspace-based)
+- Azure Key Vault with RBAC
+- Example secret stored per environment

+All resources are deployed using Bicep and Azure CLI.